Preparing for Class: FAQS

 Mats and other equipment are provided.
 Please clean your mat and any other equipment you use at the end of each class using the spray and towels provided.

-Injuries, pregnancy, medical conditions, colds/ flu
+Injuries, pregnancy, medical conditions, unwell

 Please keep your teacher informed before every class if you have any new or existing injuries, medical conditions or you are pregnant.
 It is particularly important for group classes to inform your teacher as to your health each class, as the teachers have many students to attend to each week.
 There are many modifications that may assist your yoga practice so it is more comfortable and beneficial for you.
 You are encouraged to stay within your comfort range, not pushing if it is painful or too uncomfortable.
 Please consult your doctor before you practice yoga.
-If you have a cold/ flu or similar you are requested to rest at home so as not to spread viruses onto others.
+If you have a cold/ flu/ feeling unwell or similar you are requested to rest at home so as not to spread viruses onto others.

 During the class

 Please communicate with your teacher during the class should you experience any discomfort.
 There are many modifications that may easy any discomfort.
 There is always the option to rest during a class.
-Good rest postures include child’ pose (balasana) or on the back (savasana).
+Good rest postures include child’s pose (balasana) or on the back (savasana).

 Preparing for class – etiquette